linked-solutions/jarql/README.md

 JARQL allows to execute SPARQL Construct Queries against JSON files.
 The project was inspired by [Tarql](https://github.com/tarql/tarql) which provides similar functionality for CSV files.
 With JARQL you can easily transform JSON Documents to RDF.

+## Build
+Instead of building yourself you can download it from the release page.

+In order to create an executable .jar containing all the dependencies just run:

+    mvn package -Pexecutable

 ## Usage

     java -jar jarql-<version>.jar <JSON-File> <Query-File>